App-vNext/Polly/docs/extensibility/proactive-strategy.md

 ```
 <!-- endSnippet -->

-The options are our public contract with the consumer.
-Using them allows easily add new members to it without breaking changes and also perform validation in a standard way.
+Options represent our public contract with the consumer.
+By using them, we can easily add new members without breaking changes and perform validation consistently.

 ## Extensions

-At this point we have:
+So far, we have:

-- Public `TimeoutStrategyOptions` alongside public arguments used by them.
+- Public `TimeoutStrategyOptions` and the public arguments associated with them.
-- Implementation of our proactive strategy - `TimingResilienceStrategy`.
+- Our proactive strategy implementation - `TimingResilienceStrategy`.

-The final part is to integrate these components by exposing new extensions for the `ResiliencePipelineBuilder` and `ResiliencePipelineBuilder<T>`.
-Because both builders share the same base class, we can expose a single extension for `ResiliencePipelineBuilderBase` that will work for both derived builders.
+The last step is to combine these components by introducing new extensions for the `ResiliencePipelineBuilder` and `ResiliencePipelineBuilder<T>`.
+As both builders share the same base class, we can present a single extension for `ResiliencePipelineBuilderBase` to cater to both.

 <!-- snippet: ext-proactive-extensions -->
 ```cs